blekane/Devopseasylearning/Docker/00-Introduction-to-docker.md

 - With docker, developers would now package their application, dependent libraries, framework in a container and it can run everywhere that docker is installed.
 - Operation teams can easily deploy the container without having to worry about configuring the application as these containers already contain an up and running application.

+### What is a containerization?
+Let me explain this with an example.
+Usually, in the software development process, code developed on one machine might not work perfectly fine on any other machine because of the dependencies.
+This problem was solved by the containerization concept.
+So basically, an application that is being developed and deployed is bundled and wrapped together with all its configuration files and dependencies.
+This bundle is called a container.
+Now when you wish to run the application on another system, the container is deployed which will give a bug-free environment as all the dependencies and libraries are wrapped together.
+Most famous containerization environments are Docker and Kubernetes.

 ## Benefit of Containers
 **Consistent Environment**
 Containers give developers the ability to create predictable environments that are isolated from other applications.
 Containers can also include **software dependencies** needed by the application, such as specific versions of programming language runtimes and other software **libraries**.
 From the developer’s perspective, all this is guaranteed to be ***consistent*** no matter where the application is ultimately deployed.
 All this translates to productivity.
 Developers and IT Ops teams spend less time debugging and diagnosing differences in environments.
 Therefore, they more time available to develop and shipp new functionality for users.
 And it means fewer bugs since developers can now make assumptions everything will work well in **dev, test and production environments**.